ryandawsonuk/BankKataOutsideInTDD/README.md

 This is the Bank Kata implemented with the aim of following Sandro Mancuso's example of Outside-in TDD from https://www.youtube.com/watch?v=XHnuMjah6ps

 All credit for this should go to Mancuso and Codurance.
-I'm just going through this kata for my own benefit.
+Any mistakes are down to me.

 Following the method, we start with an Acceptance Test, create stubs for any delegates (shells with stubbed methods) and work on the acceptance test until it fails for the right reason.